-I had a credit of 10 USD from Facebook promotions a few days ago and decided to promote a post from Guardian about Japanese whaling practices and the issues Greenpeace has to locate the Japanese whalers at the moment.
+I had a credit of 10 USD from Facebook promotions a few days ago when I came across some worrying Greenpeace whaling news.
+That made me decide to promote a post from Guardian about Japanese whaling practices and the issues Greenpeace has to locate the Japanese whalers at the moment.
 This is the post:

 A lot of opinions clashed and what I was reminded again looking through the comments is how many different opinions there are on a such a simple message.

 The message in my view was: Greenpeace has noticed that the Japanese whaling ships now use military grade equipment to avoid being tracked by Greenpeace.
 This is a very worrying development.